Editorial Standards A-Z

 • Northeastern holds two commencements each year.

-• Television stations use call letters but no quotation marks.
+• Television and radio stations use call letters but no quotation marks.

 • Capitalize the principal words, including prepositions and conjunctions of four or more letters.

-Uppercase when referring to a specific course or programs; lowercase when describing a general course or program.
+Uppercase when referring to a specific course or program; lowercase when describing a general course or program.
 For a specific course, capitalize the subject or course name when used with a numeral.

 Examples: